kaishx/wfa/README.md

 2.  **Out-of-Sample (Test):** These parameters are frozen and tested on the next **15 days** of unseen data.
 Any trades during the OOS are blocked if its Hurst Exponent exceeds the above mentioned Hurst threshold.
 3.  **Repeat:** The window slides forward, and the process repeats, mimicking real-world constraints.

-Additionally, in the WFA, I also add slippage and transaction fees to make it as realsitic as possible.
+Additionally, in the WFA, I also add slippage and transaction fees to make it as realistic as possible.
 While I don't actually know the real fees, I modelled slippage to be at $0.01 per share, and transaction fees to be at 0.01% per transaction.
 My universe of Pairs that I selected are also high volume (>1M Avg Daily Vol) in order to make my modelled slippage as realistic as possible.

 ---